moorepants/dissertation/systemidentification.rst

 Before identification I further processed all of the signals that were generally symmetric about zero by subtracting the means over time.
-For some of the pavilion runs, this may have actually introduced a small bias, especially in the roll angle as my calibration procedures were more susceptible to error in the bias.
+For some of the pavilion runs, this may have actually introduced a small bias, as the short duration runs with unbalanced pertubations may not have a mean at true zero.

 I made use of the Matlab System Identification Toolbox for the identification of the parameters :math:`\theta` in each run of this model structure.
 In